Scalarful double beta decay: Introduction

 Observation of neutrinoless double beta decay ($0\nu\beta\beta$) would signify a ground-breaking discovery of beyond-the-Standard Model (BSM) by demonstrating the violation of lepton number conservation and confirming the Majorana nature of neutrinos.
 The canonical mode, in which two neutrons decay into two protons and two electrons without the emission of antineutrinos, has been a focus of extensive experimental and theoretical efforts.
 However, various extensions of the SM predict alternative modes of $0\nu\beta\beta$ that involve the emission of one or more light scalar bosons, often referred to as Majorons.

 Originally introduced in the context of spontaneous lepton number violation, Majorons are massless (or very light) Nambu–Goldstone bosons that couple weakly to neutrinos and arise in many seesaw-inspired models of neutrino mass generation~\cite{Chikashige:1980qk,Chikashige:1980ui,Gelmini:1980re,deGiorgi:2023tvn} and can also play a role of dark matter, see, e.g., refs.~\cite{Berezinsky:1993fm,Garcia-Cely:2017oco,Brune:2018sab,Akita:2023qiz}.
 The process of neutrinoless double beta decay with Majoron emission involves two electrons and a Majoron emitted from the decaying nucleus, leading to a continuous energy spectrum that is distinct from both the $0\nu\beta\beta$ and the two-neutrino double beta decay ($2\nu\beta\beta$) modes~\cite{Doi:1987rx,Brune:2018sab,Blum:2018ljv}.
 Modifications to the ``ordinary'' Majoron process have been proposed in the form of, e.g., multi-Majoron models and charged Majorons~\cite{Burgess:1993xh,Bamert:1994hb,Hirsch:1995in}.
 More broadly, this idea can be generalised to a neutrinoless double beta decay with emission of any light scalar or pseudoscalar boson.
 This (pseudo-)scalar boson then either carries lepton number of two units, or the corresponding coupling involving the new boson violates lepton number by two units.
+Moreover, the scalar-neutrino coupling is intriguing also from the point of view of the neutrino self-interactions often discussed in various contexts~\cite{Blinov:2019gcj,DeGouvea:2019wpf,Berryman:2022hds,Fiorillo:2023ytr,Suliga:2024nng}.

 Another often-discussed BSM (pseudo-)scalar is the axion, originally introduced to solve the strong CP problem~\cite{Peccei:1977hh,Peccei:1977ur,Weinberg:1977ma,Wilczek:1977pj} while simultaneously providing a dark matter candidate~\cite{Preskill:1982cy,Abbott:1982af,Dine:1982ah,Turner:1983he,Turner:1985si}.
 While axions and axion-like-particles typically have derivative couplings, in the presence of CP-violating new physics at large scales, CP-violating non-derivative axion interactions with the SM can be induced~\cite{Dekens:2022gha,Plakkot:2023pui,DiLuzio:2023cuk,DiLuzio:2023lmd}.
 Models where the axion (or axion-like-particle) also acts as the Majoron have been proposed~\cite{Ma:2017vdv,Cuesta:2021kca}.